the-trash/the_comments/README.md

 # TheComments 0.9.0

-TheComments - probably, best solution for comments for Ruby on Rails.
+TheComments - comment system for my Ruby on Rails 4 projects

 ### Screenshots (click for zoom)